2.17 Provision and Contingent Liabilities

 (v) Cash flow hedge reserve

-The cumulative effective portion of gains or losses arising from changes in fair value of hedging instruments designated as cash flow hedges are recognized in cash flow hedge reserve.
-Such changes recognized are reclassified to the standalone statement of profit and loss when the hedged item affects the profit or loss or are included as an adjustment to the cost of the related nonfinancial hedged item in accordance with the Company's accounting policy.
+The cumulative effective portion of gains or losses arising from changes in fair value of hedging instruments designated as cash flow hedges are recognised in cash flow hedge reserve.
+Such changes recognised are reclassified to the standalone statement of profit and loss when the hedged item affects the profit or loss or are included as an adjustment to the cost of the related non-financial hedged item in accordance with the Company's accounting policy.

 (b) Defined benefit plan - Funded Gratuity